Romanio0089/WHID-Cactus-Flash-Guide/README.md

 Before starting, you need to have Arduino IDE installed on your computer.
 If not, please download it here : https://www.arduino.cc/en/Main/Software.

 ### Step 1

+· Install your desired keyboard layout with the method above.

 · Open Arduino IDE